brechtm/rinohtype/doc/quickstart.rst

 Documument Templates
 ~~~~~~~~~~~~~~~~~~~~

+As with style sheets, you can choose to make use of the templates provided by
+RinohType or you can create a custom template from scratch.
+This section only
+covers the former.
+For an example of how to create a custom template, see the
+invoice example.

 RinohType includes two document templates; :class:`Article` and :class:`Book`.
-These will be enhanced and others will be added as time goes on.

-The :class:`Article` and :class:`Book` templates can be customized by passing an
+Theese templates can be customized by passing an :class:`ArticleOptions` or
-:class:`ArticleOptions` or :class:`BookOptions` instance as `options` on
+:class:`BookOptions` instance as `options` on template instantiation
-template instantiation respectively.
-Both these classes derive from
+respectively.
+Both these classes derive from :class:`DocumentOptions` and thus
-:class:`DocumentOptions` and thus accept the options offered by it:
+accept the options offered by it:

 .. autoclass:: rinohlib.templates.base.DocumentOptions
     :members: